sagemath/trac_to_gh/Issue 837.md

 # Issue 837: RealNumber should have abs method

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/837

 Original creator: dmharvey